luke-elson/luke-elson.github.io/index.md

 Before coming to Reading, I finished my PhD in 2014 at the [University of North Carolina at Chapel Hill](https://philosophy.unc.edu/).
 Before *that*, I studied Mathematics and Philosophy at [Exeter College, Oxford](https://www.exeter.ox.ac.uk/).

+# Appointment Booking

-**Current students: please click [here](https://outlook.office365.com/owa/calendar/LukeElson@livereadingac.onmicrosoft.com/bookings/) to book an appointment with me.**
+Current students, please click [here](https://outlook.office365.com/owa/calendar/LukeElson@livereadingac.onmicrosoft.com/bookings/) to book an appointment with me.
 Use your Reading login details, and you should get an email with a link to a Microsoft Teams meeting.
-Thanks!

 # Publications and Research

-At the moment I'm focusing on
-two projects.
-The first concerns evaluative incomparability or incommensurability, and whether it is vagueness.
-The second is a defence of Global Normative Nihilism---the theory that we don't have any reasons or justification for anything we do or believe.
+I have broad interests in moral philosophy, but my published work has focused on evaluative incomparability or incommensurability, and whether it is vagueness.
+I'm also working on a defence of Global Normative Nihilism---the theory that we don't have any reasons or justification for anything we do or believe.
 I'm especially concerned with the question of whether this is a depressing view.

 I aim to publish my work open access, so (where available) these links are to the final, typeset version of the paper: